The Resource for Leaders & Scouts

 Some other categories of the badges will include religious recognition, lifesaving awards, specialty badges and more.

-Click HERE for a link which further describes the transition to the new badges.
+Click HERE for a link which further describes the new badges.

 Journeys engage girls in exploring Girl Scouting’s three keys to leadership (Discover, Connect, Take Action).
 Badges provide skill-building opportunities in a variety of topics that are part of the Girl Scout legacy (like nature, art, cooking, sports, first aid and more) and topics girls love like photography, design, animals and car care.
 The new badges will have fun ideas about how earning them links to the Journey experience.